swipetech/doc/source/index.html.md

 ---
-title: Swipe - API Doc
+title: Swipe Beta - Doc

 language_tabs: # must be one of https://git.io/vQNgJ
   - javascript